 Study in Canada after 10th: Education System

-The education system in Canada is funded and monitored by both the public and private institutions at all levels.
-The journey of a student begins at the primary level (Grade 1 – 8), moving onto secondary schooling (Grade 9 – 12).
+Canada education system is funded and monitored by both the public and private institutions at all levels.
+The journey of a student in the country begins at the primary level (Grade 1 – 8), moving onto secondary schooling (Grade 9 – 12).
 The country has approximately 15,000 primary and secondary schools with around 5.3 million enrolled students.

 Recommended Read: Bachelors in Canada – All-Inclusive 2020 Guide